-As shown in \cref{fig:openCavityNbit}, applying the ILU$(\mathbf{A}_\varepsilon)$ preconditioner systematically reduces the number of iterations required to reach the convergence tolerance, across all wavenumbers.
+As shown in \Cref{fig:openCavityNbit}, applying the ILU$(\mathbf{A}_\varepsilon)$ preconditioner systematically reduces the number of iterations required to reach the convergence tolerance, across all wavenumbers.
 Although the benefit of combining preconditioning with deflation is not visually striking at the scale of the plot, the effect is measurable.
 At $k = \hat{k}$, for example, the number of iterations drops from 350 (preconditioning only) to 319 when deflation is added—an improvement of approximately 9\%.

-The residual histories in \cref{fig:openCavityResPrecRestart} provide a more detailed view.
-With preconditioning alone (pink $\circ$), the plateau associated with the quasimode persists, though it is shorter and followed by a sharp decline in the residual.
-When deflation of the approximate quasimode is added, the plateau is eliminated entirely, and convergence becomes both faster and smoother.
+The residual histories in \Cref{fig:openCavityResPrecRestart} provide a more detailed view.
+With preconditioning alone (pink $\circ$), the plateau associated with the quasi-mode persists, though it is shorter and followed by a sharp decline in the residual.
+When deflation of the approximate quasi-mode is added, the plateau is eliminated entirely, and convergence becomes both faster and smoother.

 These results confirm that ILU$(\mathbf{A}_\varepsilon)$ is effective in mitigating spectral clustering effects and improving convergence.
-Nonetheless, the combination of preconditioning and deflation remains the most effective strategy, even when the deflated vectors are only approximations of the true quasimodes.
+Nonetheless, the combination of preconditioning and deflation remains the most effective strategy, even when the deflated vectors are only approximations of the true quasi-modes.